Installing Infrahub

 EnterpriseEnterprise Edition

-- enterprise features
+- Enterprise features

-- high availability
+- High availability

-- better performance
+- Better performance

-- security hardening (Docker image, etc)
+- Security hardening (Docker image, etc.)

-To spin up an Infrahub environment
+Start an Infrahub Enterprise environment

-- MacOS
+- macOS

-- Ubuntu
+- Linux

 curl https://infrahub.opsmill.io/enterprise | docker compose -p infrahub -f - up -d